Scott Woods (footballer)

-Scott Phillip Galang Woods (born 7 May 2000) is a professional footballer who plays as a defensive midfielder or a left-back for Malaysia Super League club Kuching City.
+Scott Phillip Galang Woods (born 7 May 2000) is a professional footballer who plays as a defensive midfielder or a left-back for Cambodian Premier League club Boeung Ket.
 Born in Norway, he represents the Philippines national team.

 Early life

 He attended Northeastern Junior College in Colorado as well as Northeastern State University, where he played for the Northeastern State RiverHawks soccer team.

 Club career

 He was playing for Norwegian side FK Eik Tønsberg in 2019.

 In early 2022, Woods signed with the Azkals Development Team of the Philippines Football League.
 He played in the 2022 Copa Paulino Alcantara, scoring in a 1–1 draw with Stallion Laguna.

 He signed a new contract with the club in January 2024.
 He played against IL Hødd in the opening match of the 2024 season in which the club played back in Norwegian Second Division since promotion.

 International career

 He was in the Philippines U23 team for the 2021 SEA Games in Hanoi, and the 2022 AFF U-23 Championship in Phnom Penh, Cambodia, in 2022.

 He was called up to the senior Philippines squad for their June 2024 World Cup qualifying matches against Vietnam and Indonesia.
 He made his senior international debut on 6 June 2024 against Vietnam.